 “I’m sorry, I do not.
-We have been under the control of the witch for so long, I have never known a time without her taking our crops.
+We have been under the control of the witch for so long, that I have never known a time without her taking our crops.
 In the early times, there were Munchkins who went to Oz for help, but they were refused entry at the gate.
 They were told that Oz would not interfere with the affairs of the witches.
-But we were still able to live our lives, grow our plants.
+But we were still able to live our lives, and grow our plants.
 We live simple lives, but we have food and drink and even under the witch’s control, our children did not starve.”
 He looked at the child on the floor.

 The woman looked at Dorothy from the stove, “It is a very long and dangerous journey.
 Oz may not see you, are you sure you won’t stay?”